 Our board of directors has established an audit committee, which is comprised of three independent directors, Messrs.
 Dawson and Orr and Ms. Clarke.
 Mr. Dawson serves as the chairperson of the audit committee and also serves on the audit committees of three other public companies.
 Our board of directors has determined that Mr. Dawson's service on the audit committees of other public companies does not impair his ability to serve on our audit committee.
-The audit committee oversees (i) our accounting and financial reporting processes; (ii) the integrity and audits of our financial statements; (iii) our compliance with legal and regulatory requirements; (iv) the qualifications and independence of our independent auditors; and (v) the performance of our internal and independent auditors.
+The audit committee oversees (i) our accounting and financial reporting processes; (ii) the integrity and audits of our financial statements; (iii) our compliance with legal and regulatory requirements; (iv) the qualifications and independence of our independent auditors.
 The audit committee also: